 - Keep garage doors closed.

 - Open cabinet doors.
-Open any bathroom or kitchen cabinet doors with plumbing to improve airflow.
+Open any bathroom or kitchen cabinet doors with plumbing on exterior walls to improve airflow.

 - Keep the thermostat set to the same temperature during the day and night.
 When traveling, leave the heat on to no lower than 55°F.